hmrc/tdr-customs-declarations/README.md

         }
     )

-When you then send a request to `customs-declarations` make sure you have the HTTP header `X-Client-ID` with the value `d65f2252-9fcf-4f04-9445-5971021226bb`
+When you then send a request to `tdr-customs-declarations` make sure you have the HTTP header `X-Client-ID` with the value `d65f2252-9fcf-4f04-9445-5971021226bb`

 # Multiple wco-dec services - config switching based on ACCEPT header